Ricky Glenn

-Ricky Glenn (born April 12, 1989) is an American mixed martial artist currently competing in the Lightweight division of the UFC.
-A professional since 2006, he is the former World Series of Fighting Featherweight Champiom.
+Ricky Glenn (born April 12, 1989) is an American mixed martial artist who competed in the Lightweight division of the UFC.
+A professional since 2006, he is the former World Series of Fighting Featherweight Champion.

 Background

-Glenn was born in Marshalltown, Iowa, an idyllic small town of Midwest America.
-With an adventure spirit, he had interest in BMX biking but the interest in fighting outweighed biking since he was young.
-He did a year of wrestling at Marshalltown High School and started boxing training when he was fourteen.
-He loved combat sport so much that when his local boxing gym closed down, he travelled one and half hour each trip to other gym to get his boxing practice.
+Glenn was born in Marshalltown, Iowa.
+Growing up he had an interest in BMX biking but the interest in fighting outweighed biking since he was young.
+He did a year of wrestling at Marshalltown High School and started training boxing when he was fourteen.
+When his local boxing gym closed down, he travelled 90 minutes each trip to another gym to get his boxing practice.
 He later transitioned to MMA training at a friend's basement and switch to his uncle's garage.

 When Glenn was seventeen, still a high school student and with one year wrestling, some boxing experience and self-taught MMA skills, he was asked to fight on a short notice for a local promotion.
 Still in his work uniform, Glenn left his work at a local Staples shift early in Marshalltown, rushing out to the venue, in time for a few stretches, and stepped in the cage 5 minutes later, winning his first fight.
 This win set of his MMA career where he put it “He was a tough guy, but I cut him up really good.
 I was shocked, I mean, I was fighting for my life in there.
 I was fighting grown men when I was in high school, and that first win meant everything.”

 After high school, Glenn moved to Cedar Rapids and attended a community college, majoring in physical therapy.
-He joined a MMA gym under Duke Roufus guidance where his training partner was Erik Kock and Ben Askren.
+He joined an MMA gym under Duke Roufus' guidance where his training partner was Erik Kock and Ben Askren.

 Glenn fought 17 amateur fights in a short period with record of 15–1–1 and he would go on to fight 21 times professionally, losing only 3 bouts, and 97% of his wins have been by way of knockout, submission, or TKO prior signed by UFC.
 He moved to Milwaukee and left his employment at Costco to train full-time.